Acorn Speech PHROM TMS6100 Emulator

 The design fits in the BBC micro’s PHROM socket and required no modifications to the BBC Micro in order to work.
-The board consists of only 6 components; 3 capacitors, a crystal, a resistor and the microcontroller, and can be built on a single or double sided PCB.
+The board consists of only 7 components; 3 capacitors, a crystal, 2 resistors and the microcontroller.

 You can hear the emulator and the TMS5220 in action in the following YouTube video:

 The TMS6100 is an unusual ROM in that it provides a parallel address bus along with a serial data transfer (the original ROM was also capable of 4-bit parallel data transfer, however this is not used by the TMS5220 processor).